-This study synthesizes findings from nine separate professional development initiatives conducted by the Philadelphia Education Fund in concert with the School District of Philadelphia with the aim of understanding why such initiatives achieve only partial implementation at the school level.
+In this review we synthesize findings from 9 separate professional development initiatives conducted by the Philadelphia Education Fund in concert with the School District of Philadelphia with the aim of understanding why such initiatives achieve only partial implementation at the school level.
 We identify a cluster of policies and structures that have the effect of depleting or preventing the formation of social capital among staff in a school building.
-A review of evaluations from these initiatives shows that entrenched policies and practices converge to prevent or break up the norms, networks, and social trust required for reforms to take root.
-Specifically, the degree to which principals supported the effort-by participating in the initiative, arranging for common planning time for teacher teams, assigning teachers to courses for which they had received intensive professional development, scheduling collaborating teachers into the same house or team, and taking advantage of prior friendships among teachers to promote collaborative work-emerged as a critical factor in explaining a project's probability of success.
-Frequent turnover of principals and disruption of the composition of faculty teams also frustrated program implementation.
-Union work rules that limited time for faculty to meet and work together and that heightened the rate of teacher transfers among schools also played a role in limiting the interaction of school staff.
-The solitary nature of teachers' work was reinforced through these prevailing practices, a phenomenon that inhibited the creation of a culture of reflection and renewal that is desperately needed in inner city schools.
+Evaluations from these initiatives show that entrenched policies and practices converge to prevent or break up the norms, networks, and social trust required for reforms to take root.
+Specifically, program implementation is often frustrated by the frequent turnover and lack of support from principals, the disruption of faculty teams, and union work rules that increase rates of teacher transfers and limit time for faculty to meet and work together.
+The solitary nature of teachers' work is reinforced through these practices-a phenomenon that inhibits the creation of a culture of reflection and renewal that is desperately needed in inner-city schools.